ivodolenc/rolli/README.md

 - Type: `object[]`
 - Default: `undefined`

-Specifies the custom `entries` mode.
+Specifies the custom-build `entries` mode.

-It allows you to manually set all build entries and adjust [options](./src/types/options.ts) for each object individually.
+It allows you to manually set all build entries and adjust options for each object individually.

 Defined entries can be used with auto-build modes or separately, depending on preference.
-In each object, only `input` and `output` options are required, all others are optional.
+In each object, only `input` and `output` are required, all other options are optional.

 ```js
 // rolli.config.js